About Us

 Krysten Hardy is a Licensed Social Work Associate in Washington State who works with teens, young adults, and adults navigating the impact of trauma.
 She brings a calm, client-centered presence to her work, creating a space where clients can feel safe to share their stories, deepen self-understanding, and build the tools they need for healing.

-Her background includes extensive work with adolescents in residential treatment, addressing life-threatening behaviors such as suicidal ideation, non-suicidal self-injury, eating disorders and substance use, while helping clients process underlying trauma and restore safety.
-She has additional experience in outpatient settings as well as with DAWN Rising (DAWN – Domestic Abuse Women’s Network), where she provided free, confidential mental health services to survivors of intimate partner violence—using a trauma-informed counseling framework to support healing and empowerment.
+Krysten’s background includes extensive work with adolescents in residential treatment, where she addressed high-risk behaviors such as suicidal ideation, self-injury, eating disorders, and substance use, guiding clients toward safety and recovery.
+She has provided outpatient therapy as well as confidential counseling at DAWN Rising (DAWN – Domestic Abuse Women’s Network), supporting survivors of intimate partner violence through a trauma-informed lens.

-Krysten is a trained EMDR (Eye Movement Desensitization and Reprocessing) therapist and a trained TF-CBT (Trauma-Focused Cognitive Behavioral Therapy) therapist.
-She also integrates Acceptance and Commitment Therapy (ACT) into her work, helping clients strengthen self-awareness, clarify personal values, and take meaningful steps toward recovery.
+She is trained in Eye Movement Desensitization and Reprocessing (EMDR) and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and frequently integrates Acceptance and Commitment Therapy (ACT) to help clients build self-awareness, clarify values, and take meaningful steps toward recovery.

-Krysten earned her Master’s degree in Clinical Social Work from the University of Washington, where she focused on trauma-informed care and the intersections of psychological theory with social issues.
-She also holds a Bachelor’s degree in Psychology and a minor in Women, Gender, and Sexuality Studies from Western Washington University.
+Krysten earned her Master’s degree in Clinical Social Work from the University of Washington, focusing on trauma-informed care and the intersections of psychological theory with social issues.
+She also holds a Bachelor’s degree in Psychology with a minor in Women, Gender, and Sexuality Studies from Western Washington University.

 Education and Credentials